- Location and Housing

 - Membership to the ACU Student Union

-All students are required to attend the mandatory Agreement Meeting.
-This afternoon long event will cover important topics relevant to study abroad like health, safety, security, and more.
-Plus, it will give you the chance to meet other students studying abroad on your programs!
+All students are required to attend the mandatory agreement meeting.
+This virtual event will cover important topics relevant to study abroad like health, safety, security, and more.
+It will also you the chance to meet other students studying abroad on your programs!
 Alumni and staff will also be present to help you start thinking about your goals for the program.
 Your program manager will follow up with more information once you begin your application!